mercadopago/devsite-docs/guides/additional-content/your-integrations/ipn.en.md

 Next, we explain how to do this with the help of the SDKs.

 1. In the `notification_url` field, specify the URL where notifications will be received, as shown in the example below.
-To receive notifications exclusively via Webhooks and not via IPN, you can add the parameter `source_news=webhooks` to the `notification_url`.
-For example: `https://www.yourserver.com/notifications?source_news=webhooks`.
+To receive notifications exclusively via Webhooks and not via IPN, you can add the parameter `source_news=ipn` to the `notification_url`.
+For example: `https://www.yourserver.com/notifications?source_news=ipn`.

 [[[